Raves and reviews

 His hard work has paid off.
 In April 2020, LB3 was given the Association’s President’s Award as its safest overall fleet for miles driven in the state of Alabama.
 “That was very rewarding,” said Lindley.
 “When we started, we didn’t know as much about safety and regulations as we should have – we didn’t have the best (FMCSA) Safer score.
 But, we learned.
 My wife, Valerie, became our safety manager and we put programs in place.
 We brought down our Safer score to 28 (from a scale of 1-100 with 1 being best) to become an extremely safe and well-run operation.”

-When the ELD mandate came down, Lindley did his homework and decided on the Omnitrac’s solution.
-He worked with his local Omnitracs reseller – Transafe.
-“They’ve been great to work with and set up was simple,” said Lindley.
-“They’ve become a trusted partner and have helped us with regulation compliance.
-Plus they encouraged us to use the Surfsight dashcam technology.
-They also directed us to Drivewyze PreClear as a way to become more efficient through weigh station bypass.
-I had read about Drivewyze in trucking publications – their technology made a lot of sense since we were stopping at so many inspection sites – including one that’s not too far from our operation in Alabama.
+When the ELD mandate came down, Lindley did his homework and looked at a few ELD solutions before settling down on his current one.
+“Our partners have been great to work with, and set up was simple,” said Lindley.
+“These experienced partners have helped us with regulation compliance.
+Plus they encouraged us to use to use some very innovative dash technology.
+I had read about Drivewyze in trucking publications – their technology made a lot of sense since we were stopping at so many inspection sites – including one that’s not too far from our operation in Alabama”.

 According to Lindley, it’s making a difference.
 “It’s a stress reliever for our drivers,” he said.
 “Just the one Alabama weigh station alone – we were having to go in all the time.
 It’s only 30 minutes from our headquarters.
 We never would know if we could go right through, or be held up a half hour for an inspection.
 Now, since our bypass rate is so high, we typically get a bypass and start the trip off right.”

 With monthly reports given by Drivewyze, Lindley knows exactly how many bypasses his company is getting, and the time, and correlating money, the company is saving.
 “It’s very measurable and bypass is something we wouldn’t want to be without,” he said.
-“On average, each driver gets close to 20 bypasses per month.”
-From October through December 2020, LB3 saw:
+“On average, each driver gets over 20 bypasses per month.”
+From October through December 2023, LB3 saw:

 Reputation is everything to Lindley, and he and his wife Valerie have worked hard to create a growing and reputable trucking company.
 “Part of that is taking advantage of technology that makes you more profitable,” said Lindley.
 “I don’t look at what Drivewyze costs me.
 I look at what it saves me.
 We wouldn’t want to be without it.”